wp-cli/cache-command/README.md

 ~~~

 By default, the transient cache uses the WordPress database to persist values
 between requests.
+On a single site installation, values are stored in the
+`wp_options` table.
+On a multisite installation, values are stored in the
+`wp_options` or the `wp_sitemeta` table, depending on use of the `--network`
+flag.

-When a persistent object cache drop-in is installed, the
+When a persistent object cache drop-in is installed (e.g. Redis or Memcached),
-transient cache also uses the WordPress Object Cache.
+the transient cache skips the database and simply wraps the WP Object Cache.

 **EXAMPLES**